Rowno/roland.codes/app/content/blog/2014-02-15-ie-flex-collapse-bug.md

 The solution is to explicitly set the `flex-basis` to `auto` (e.g `flex: 1 1 auto`) or use the separate properties (e.g: `flex-grow: 1`).
 If you need to use a `flex-basis` in this kind of layout, you should be able to use `min-height` or `max-height` to achieve the same result.

-Note: Autoprefixer inserts the `-ms-flex` shorthand property even if you use the separate properties.
-So in this case you'll need to set the `flex-basis` explicitly.

 <p class="codepen" data-id="Abtqg" data-height="300">
     See the demo:
     <a href="/demos/ie-flex-collapse-bug/">